wolkenheim/json-serializer/README.md

 differentiate between both cases.
 Also, PropertyRule "name" is a bit vague.
 I decided to call it accessName for now. jsonName has to change as well.
 It cannot be null anymore but will always carry the final name of the output key in json.

+## Conclusion
+Time for wrapping it up.
+I learned a lot while doing this project.
+And I know a lot more what I don´t know.
+So here are the things I didn´t cover:

+I did not handle nested types or custom classes as attributes.
+What if class User has the attribute Product?
+The normalizer should be able to handle that case in a real life situation.
+I did not handle **union types**.

+I learned that the ReflectionClass treats "string|null" not as a union but type string that is nullable.
+A union would be "string|int".
+There could be a lot of interesting edge cases here.
+Even more challenging is type "mixed", the PHP equivalent to the "any" type in TypeScript.
+Reflection won´t help here, methods to extract the type from a variable are needed.
+That would be [getType()](https://www.php.net/manual/en/function.gettype) .
+There is a catch.
+The types it returns are not the same as used by the Reflection classes.
+This function is quite old, but there is a new alternative out for PHP8 [get_debug_type()](https://www.php.net/manual/en/function.get-debug-type.php)
+This would be needed especially to tackle the tricky cases of **arrays**.
+Here a plethora of problems arise which I did not cover.
+There is another catch here: Reflection has also to handle the deserialization and denormalization process.
+In that case it could make sense to inspect a class without any data in it.
+Therefore, it would make sense to keep all the value based type inspection out.

+Keep in mind that reflection is quite inefficient.
+In this project every time an object gets processed the reflection for its underlying class is done, again and again.
+This is only necessary in case of the event when the underlying class changes.
+There are no file watchers in PHP but in a production setup all the reflection processing could get cached.
+At least this is what the symfony/serializer offers.
+This leads to the question of caching and this is bound most likely to a framework.
+Same goes for configuration which needs some kind of class and environment loading library.

+The goal of this project was to keep things agnostic from any framework and simple.
+As I said: I learned a lot by doing this, and I hope you too.
+Thank you for reading.